Upperdog/clean-image-filenames/readme.txt

 = Use for more than images =

-You can easily use this plugin for any file type you want by adding mroe mime types using the `cifn_valid_mime_types` filter in your theme or plugin.
+You can easily use this plugin for any file type you want by adding more mime types using the `cifn_valid_mime_types` filter in your theme or plugin.
 Example usage:

 `function custom_cifn_valid_mime_types() {`
 ``